Renting vs Buying a Home: Is House or Apartment Ownership Worth It?

 At the heart of the rent vs buy debate is the need to have a financially stable lifestyle – one that will take care of your family now and in the future.
 But neither buying nor renting guarantees financial stability.
 It’s only when you let your budget guide your decisions that you give yourself the best chances of prosperity.
 A budget is just a plan for how you use your money to meet your needs and achieve your goals.
 When making the decision to buy or rent a home, make sure that the costs of your choice fit the money plan you’ve made for yourself.
 This can be harder to figure out than it seems for housing expenses.

-Just as mortgage payments are not all you have to worry about as a homeowner, rent payments are not all you have to worry about as a renter.
+Just as mortgage payments and other housing costs are not all you have to worry about as a homeowner, rent payments are not all you have to worry about as a renter.
 For example, renting a small apartment might mean you have to also pay for a storage locker to keep other things you need but don’t have space for in your home.
 Buying a house in the suburbs might mean that you have to start spending more on gas to commute to your workplace.

 The hardest part of budgeting is accounting for everything, but that’s also the most important part.
 One key expense that people often forget to account for is an emergency fund.
 This is especially important for renters because if do you have to move, it’s likely that you’ll have to pay higher rent elsewhere.
 Finding a place on short notice is stressful enough in a tight market, but not having enough cash on hand will make things much worse.
 That said, it’s not like homeowners never run into emergencies either.
 Just like with having a budget, having an emergency fund is necessary for renters and homeowners alike.